Caua726/CadDistrib/README-EN.md

 5. [RoadMap](#roadmap)

 ## What It Makes (or will make in the future):
-- Registers clients, distributors, products, etc.
+- Registration of clients, distributors, products, etc.
 - Imports data.
 - Lists records.
 - Generates quotations.